2018 in Rizin Fighting Federation: Background

 After a 9-second knockout victory, Kyoji Horiguchi made a quick turnaround, in a long-awaited rematch against fellow Japanese champion Hiromasa Ogikubo.
 Ogikubo, the current Shooto bantamweight champion, has not lost since he last faced Horiguchi in 2013.
 Another rematch took place with Kanna Asakura taking on RENA, who she defeated in the final of the Atomweight Grand Prix.

 Originally Mirko Cro Cop was scheduled for this event, however on May 21, 2018, while training for a bout in Bellator MMA against Roy Nelson, Crocop suffered multiple injuries to his left leg including an ACL tear, a partial MCL tear, and a LCL sprain.
 It was revealed that the recovery for these injuries would take a minimum of 5 months, and so he was ruled out of the event.

 Originally a fight was set between Takanori Gomi and Andy Souwer.
-However, Souwer was forced to withdrawal due to signing a exclusive contract with ONE Championship.
+However, Souwer was forced to withdrawal due to signing an exclusive contract with ONE Championship.
 He was replaced by UFC veteran Melvin Guillard at a weight limit of 73.0kg.
 Guillard weighed in at 73.95kg, forcing the bout to be contested at a catchweight.